philyboysmith/wsrt/content/collections/pages/water-monitoring.md

             type: text
             text: 'Regular water quality data gives us a better picture of what is happening in and around our rivers.
 This information enables us to work with local landowners and organisations to devise a plan to create positive transformations for rivers within West Sussex and Hampshire. '
       -
+        type: heading
+        attrs:
+          level: 3
+        content:
+          -
+            type: text
+            text: 'What do I need?'
+      -
         type: paragraph
         content:
           -
             type: text
             text: 'You will be given all of the equipment and training you will need to accurately carry out water quality monitoring on your dedicated river section. '
+      -
+        type: heading
+        attrs:
+          level: 3
+        content:
+          -
+            type: text
+            text: 'What will we be monitoring? '
       -
         type: paragraph
         content: